 OE QUALITY PARTS

-We only use the best quality part as reliability is key.
+We only use the best quality parts as reliability is key.
 We use OE manufacturers like LUK, Sachs and Exedy.

 YOUR LOCAL CLUTCH SPECIALISTS